MartinBraquet/youtube-adblock/README.md

 * It stores the number of ads skipped in the local storage, which can only be read by the browser (this information is not accessible to anyone / anything else).

+#### Demo

+Note: Some ads in this demo are skipped so fast that it's difficult to notice them.

 ![](https://github.com/MartinBraquet/youtube-adblock/blob/main/demo/youtube-adblock-demo.gif)

 ## Installation